Scar revision in London

 -

-What anaesthetic will be used?Scar revision will be performed under a local anaesthetic.
+What anaesthetic will be used for scar revision surgery?Scar revision will be performed under a local anaesthetic.
 You will be awake throughout the procedure but will not feel any discomfort in the treatment area.

 -